brian-peter-dickson/draft-dickson-dprive-res-upgrade/draft-dickson-dprive-res-upgrade.md

 --- abstract

-This document is a planning document to discuss IETF drafts (including requirements) for DNS resolver identity, discovery, privacy and security.
+This document is an IETF draft for DNS resolver upgrades, including identity, discovery, privacy and security.

 --- middle